theunraveler/Contract/pages/06-Ownership.md

 I expressly grant the permission to reuse the code on other sites, or any license I release the code under grants suitable permissions).

+The practical implications of this are often negligible; it is mostly to safeguard against my code being used to create numerous instances of a site I was paid to build once.
+You are still free to change the code to accommodate your needs over time, and I do not expect to collect ongoing royalties from the use of the code that we agree to at the start of the project.

 If you would like to make other arrangements, I am willing to negotiate.

 5.02 Implications for Open Source Contribution